foatto/crud/README.md

       - fuel level sensors (with additional setting of parameters for refueling and drain detectors);
       - various analog values;
       - signal sensors;
-    - protocol handler classes for devices/controllers of various types (in versions for NIO.2 and Netty telematics servers):
+    - protocol handler classes for devices/controllers of various types (in versions for NIO.2 telematics servers):
       - [Galileo](https://7gis.ru)
       - obsolete and no longer supported: ADM, Arnavi, Galileo Iridium, Mielta, Wialon IPS;
     - data preparation modules for displaying and changing applied geo-information on a cartographic substrate (point and text objects, vector geofences);